ericstrobl/MarkovBlanket/README.md

 CODE
 ----

 BackElimCD.m - Find Markov blanket by backward elimination.
 Variables are in "ascending" order.
+More accurate.

 ForSelecCD.m - Find Markov blanket by forward selection.
 Variables are in "descending" order.
+Faster.

 CreateArtificialMB.m - Creates an artificial Markov blanket with linear relationships